15.4 C

 $ find / -type d -perm 777 -print -exec chmod 755 {} \;

-This Linux find command will search for every directory that has 777 permission and will change their permission status to 755.
+This Linux find command will search for every directory that has 777 permission and will change its permission status to 755.
 What this does, in essence, is allow full permissions only for the owner and read and execute permission for other users.

 Search Specific Files Using Find